CodeSmith32/msgpack-js-micro/README.md

 This is a simple, small, and very portable Javascript implementation of msgpack.
 Runs on browsers (back as far as IE5) as well as Node.js.

+Notice: This implementation is still fairly new, and may have bugs.
+If you find any bugs, please report them immediately, and I will try to get them fixed as soon as possible.

 **Browser:**

 ```